formkiq/docs.formkiq.com/docs/formkiq-modules/modules/formkiq-cli.md

 sidebar_position: 1
 ---

-# FileSync CLI
+# FormKiQ CLI

 ## Overview

-The FileSync CLI is a FormKiQ commercial module for moving files and document metadata into, between, and around FormKiQ environments.
+The FormKiQ CLI is a FormKiQ commercial module for moving files and document metadata into, between, and around FormKiQ environments.

 Use it when you need to: